 Officer Suicide Statistics

-Since January 1, 2016, Blue H.E.L.P.
-(BH) has been compiling a list of law enforcement officers lost to suicide; this information includes corrections and federal officers of all duty status.
-In addition to officers that have died since 2016, BH has information on officers dating back to 1979 and now has over 1,000 records of those deaths.
+Since January 1, 2016, 1st H.E.L.P. has been compiling a list of first responders lost to suicide; this information includes corrections and federal officers of all duty status.
+In 2019, 1st H.E.L.P. began collecting suicide data on all first responders; firefighters, emergency medical personnel, and 911 Telecommunicators are honored for their service.

 We only post with permission!

 We do not post the names and faces of all officers without permission of the family.
 Suicide is a different type of death and grief, while we work with Officer Down Memorial Page (ODMP), we cannot create a page like theirs because of the privacy requested by the families.
 We will not betray their trust.

 We do not pull coroner reports or medical records.
 In some case, permission of the family is required and there is a fee associated with it.
 While we engage researchers to assist us, we are not a research organization and use this information for awareness and family support.

 Our numbers are rolling numbers, as new deaths and data points are reported, the number is adjusted accordingly.

 - We now collect data for ALL first responder suicides – Fire, EMS, Dispatch, Police and Corrections.

 - Most of our submissions were submitted by family, co-workers and friends through this online submission form.
 The form was published regularly on Facebook, LinkedIn, Twitter and Google+ by public, private, local, national and international law enforcement pages and supporters.
 It is also included in the content of multiple articles written for various on-line publications.